MukundSankaran/SoundCloudCrawler/README.md

 SoundCloudCrawler
 =================

-This PHP script is used to collect the friendship network of a set of users from SoundCloud.com
+These PHP scripts are used to collect the friendship network of a set of users from SoundCloud.com

 To make this script work, you need to do the following